isabella232/solutions-geoevent-java/solutions-geoevent/10.3.0/processors/query-report-processor/README.md

 ![Image of Input Service](doc/input-service.png)

 * Next, create an Output Connector to observe the received data.
-    * Navigate ‘Services’ > 'Outputs'.
+    * Navigate â€˜Servicesâ€™ > 'Outputs'.
     * Select Add Output and select 'Write to a json file' and configure the properties using the image below as a guide.

 ![Image of Output Service](doc/tests-json-output.png)